Introduction

 TinyML (Tiny Machine Learning) is a branch of AI that allows machine learning models to run on tiny, low-power devices like microcontrollers (MCUs).
 These devices have limited memory, processing power, and energy but can still perform AI tasks like speech recognition, object detection, and sensor data analysis.
 Unlike traditional AI, which needs powerful computers or cloud servers, TinyML works on small, battery-powered devices such as Raspberry Pi, Arduino, and ESP32.

-TinyML is changing the way AI is used in IoT (Internet of Things), smart devices, and remote applications.
+TinyML is changing the way how we used AI in IoT (Internet of Things), smart devices, and remote applications.
 It brings AI to places where internet access is limited, making it useful for healthcare wearables, environmental monitoring, and industrial automation.

 Popular TinyML Frameworks